Analysis: Can UW ‘run the damn ball’ while also showcasing its new-look wide receiver room?

 “We’re excited about the guys we have in that room.
 It’s a really young group with some good talent in there, and I’m really intrigued.
 Obviously we’re young and we’re still trying to build some consistency and learn how to practice.
 But we’re really excited about the guys we have in that room.”

 Like Adams said, intriguing options abound.
 Bynum has established himself as a steady senior receiver, and redshirt freshmen Rome Odunze, Jalen McMillan and Sawyer Racanelli each could make significant strides in their second seasons in Seattle.
-Taj Davis — who opted out of the 2020 season — had easily his most dynamic practice on Friday, and fellow sophomore Ja’Lynn Polk arrives after tallying 28 catches and two touchdowns as a true freshman at Texas Tech last fall.
+Taj Davis — who opted out of the 2020 season — had easily his most dynamic practice Friday, and fellow sophomore Ja’Lynn Polk arrives after tallying 28 catches and two touchdowns as a true freshman at Texas Tech last fall.

 Two more wideouts — Michigan transfer Giles Jackson and four-star freshman Jabez Tinae — will join the fun in June, forming an unrecognizable (and possibly improved?) wide receivers room.